RyanChristian4427/Monmouthshire-IoT/README.md

 As with any ambitious project, we took some risks and tried some solutions that turned out to cause pain points or were simply sub-optimal.
 The `improved` branch is my way of acknowledging those short comings and redesigning the project using the experience I've gained.

+Please see [running.md](running.md) for instructions on how to build the project in various environments.

 ## Built With

 * [Preact](https://reactjs.org/) - Web Library used to Build the Clients